A great egg basket can be hard to find.

 You can definitely find reasonably-priced baskets (or even free!) to use that are just the right size for your flock (large or small) in a craft store, a yard sale, or an antique shop.
 Find online baskets by searching "woven basket" or "splint basket" on Etsy and eBay.

 Check with your relatives as they may have some baskets tucked away from generations past.
 If an older basket is still in excellent condition, it's a safe bet that it's a very well-made basket and will stand up to heavy-duty use.

 Some baskets are collector items or really pricey antiques.
 Obviously, it's not really practical to use a valuable basket as an egg basket... but wouldn't it be neat to find a vintage basket super cheap and then find out it was valuable?

 I do have two baskets, and even with two I still forget sometimes to bring them to the coop and I do the one-too-many egg juggle using my hands or my shirt.
 I think I need a couple more baskets to leave in the coop, and to make a habit of bringing one down every trip.

 If you're feeling crafty, there's a kit for a DIY traditional woven egg basket for less than $20.

 Wire Egg Baskets

 Another egg basket you commonly see is the wire egg basket.
-This classic design has cute vintage style (usually made from stainless steel), allows plenty of air to circulate the eggs (to cool freshly-laid eggs), and cradles them from breakage on the trip from the coop to the house.
+This classic design has cute vintage style (usually made from stainless steel), allows plenty of air to circulate the farm fresh eggs (to cool freshly-laid eggs), and cradles them from breakage on the trip from the coop to the house.

 Wire baskets are also heavy-duty, and easy to find new, vintage, or antique.
 Lots of people also use vintage wire egg baskets for home storage (I think the term is farmhouse style home decor).